TeddyDD/plundered/README.md

 # Plundered 🏴‍☠

+Arr, me hearty!

-Various Go packages extracted from bigger projects and modified for my use cases.
+This be me booty of Go packages, pried free from grander projects and plundered for me own use.

-Do what you want cause a pirate is free, you are a pirate!
+Sail where the wind takes ya!
+Pirates live free, ya scallywag!

 ## Usage